The idea of layers might be confusing at first, but you’re already familiar with them.

 - Turn into layer lock: By tapping the key, you'll move to the desired layer.
 Think of it as Caps Lock, which has to be deactivated to go back to typing lowercase keys.
 Remember to create a similar key in the new layer to go back to your original layer.
 This option is often used for alternative layouts, number pads to work on spreadsheets or gaming layers.

 - Turn into one-shot layer: With a single tap on the key, you will access the destination layer for one key press and then return to the previous layer.
 If you double-tap on the key, it will act as a “Layer lock” until you tap the key again.
 Finally, it will also act as a “Layer Shift” if you hold the key.
 When using One-Shot layers, you must set the same key in the destination layer as TRANSPARENT to work as intended.
+Also, keep in mind that you can't nest one-shot layers or move to another layer from a one-shot layer using a layer lock.
+Always return to the previous layer.

 How to set a layer as the default

 You can choose any layer as the default layer.
-That means that will be the layer that will load when you turn the keyboard on.
+That means that it will be the layer that will load when you turn the keyboard on.

 To do so, go to Preferences > Advanced and select the layer you want from the "Default Layer" dropdown.